 Investment in biopharmaceutical product development is highly speculative because it entails substantial upfront capital expenditures and significant risk that a product candidate will fail to gain regulatory approval or fail to become commercially viable.
 We have never generated any product revenue and we cannot estimate with precision the extent of our future losses.
 We do not currently have any products that are available for commercial sale and we may never generate product revenue or achieve profitability.
-Our net loss was \$37.7 million and \$20.8 million for the three months ended September 30, 2021 and 2020, respectively, and \$68.2 million and \$47.5 million for the six months ended September 30, 2021, we had an accumulated deficit of \$266.8 million.
+Our net loss was \$41.4 million and \$31.8 million for the three months ended December 31, 2021 and 2020, respectively, and \$109.6 million and \$79.3 million for the nine months ended December 31, 2021 and 2020, respectively.
+As of December 31, 2021, we had an accumulated deficit of \$308.2 million.

 We expect to continue to incur substantial and increasing losses through the commercialization of batoclimab or any future product candidate, if approved.
 We currently have no products that are approved for commercial sale.
 As a result, we are uncertain when or if we will achieve profitability and, if so, whether we will be able to sustain it.
 Our ability to generate product revenue and achieve profitability is dependent on our ability to complete the development of batoclimab or any future product candidate, obtain necessary regulatory approvals for such product candidate and manufacture and successfully commercialize such product candidate alone or in collaboration with others.
-We cannot assure you that we will be profitable even if we successfully commercialize batoclimab or any future product candidate and we to market a product candidate, our revenue will be dependent upon, in part and among other things, the size of the markets in the territories for which we gain regulatory approval, the number of competitors in such markets, the accepted price for our product candidate, the reimbursement environment for our product candidate is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such product candidate, even if approved.
+We cannot assure you that we will be profitable even if we successfully commercialize batoclimab or any future product candidate.
+If we do successfully obtain regulatory approval to market a product candidate, our revenue will be dependent upon, in part and among other things, the size of the markets in the territories for which we gain regulatory approval, the number of competitors in such markets, the accepted price for our product candidate, the reimbursement environment for our product candidate and whether we own the commercial rights for those territories.
+If the indication approved by regulatory authorities for batoclimab or any future product candidate is narrower than we expect, or the treatment population is narrowed by competition, physician choice or treatment guidelines, we may not generate significant revenue from sales of such product candidate, even if approved.
 Even if we do achieve profitability, we may not be able to sustain or increase profitability on a quarterly or annual basis.
 Failure to become and remain profitable may adversely affect the market price of shares of our common stock and our ability to raise capital and continue operations.

 We expect our research and development expenses in connection with our development program for batoclimab to continue to be significant.
-In addition, if we obtain regulatory approval for batoclimab, we expect to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
+In addition, if we obtain regulatory approval for batoclimab, we expect to incur increased sales, marketing and manufacturing expenses.
+As a result, we expect to continue to incur significant and increasing operating losses and negative cash flows for the foreseeable future.
 These losses had and will continue to have an adverse effect on our results of operations, financial position and working capital.